University of Saskatchewan academics: College of Emmanuel and St. Chad

 Emmanuel College first opened its doors in 1879 in the city of Prince Albert.
 In 1883, the name changed to the University of Saskatchewan.
 In 1909, when the provincial university was founded in Saskatoon, the college moved to Saskatoon, and was conferred with the title University of Emmanuel College.
 Rugby Chapel was constructed in 1913 from the Prince Albert holdings which were shipped south to the new location.
 Emmanuel College, a brick building, was built on campus between 1911 and 1912.
 St. Chad's College opened in Regina, but combined with the University of Emmanuel College in 1964 in Saskatoon.
-The new name became the College of Emmanuel and St. Chad, and it is currently located on campus at 114 Seminary Crescent.
+The new name became the College of Emmanuel and St. Chad, and it is currently located on campus at 1121 College Drive located as a tenant within the St. Andrew's College building.

-A Masters of Divinity and Bachelor of Theological Studies can be obtained for ministry work for the Anglican Church of Canada.
+A Master of Divinity, Master of Theological Studies, and Bachelor of Theological Studies can be obtained for ministry work for the Anglican Church of Canada.

 The Institute for Stained Glass in Canada has documented the stained glass at the College of Emmanuel and St Chad (Anglican).

 St. Andrew's College

 The Presbyterian Theological College originated in 1913 and obtained its first building on campus in 1922.
 The name changed in 1924 to St. Andrew's College and it became a theological college for the United Church of Canada.
 St. Andrew's College is located on campus at 1121 College Drive.

-Students may receive a Master of Divinity (M.Div.), Master of Theological Studies (M.T.S.), Master of Sacred Theology (S.T.M.), or a one-year Diploma in Theology.
+Students may receive a Master of Divinity (MDiv), Master of Theological Studies (MTS), Master of Sacred Theology (STM), or a one-year Diploma in Theology.

-The Institute for Stained Glass in Canada has documented the stained glass at St Andrew’s (United).
+The Institute for Stained Glass in Canada has documented the stained glass at St Andrew's (United).

 Lutheran Theological Seminary

 In 1965, the Lutheran Theological Seminary was formed by the merging of two Lutheran theological schools: the Lutheran College and Seminary, which was founded in Edmonton in 1913 by the Evangelical Lutheran Synod of Manitoba and Other Provinces and was subsequently moved Saskatoon in 1914; and the Luther Theological Seminary, which was founded in 1939 by the Norwegian Lutheran Church in America.
-Students planning to serve in the Lutheran pastoral ministry may receive a Master of Divinity (M.Div.), Bachelor of Theology (B.Th.), Master of Theological Studies (M.T.S.), or Master of Sacred Theology (S.T.M.) at the Lutheran Theological Seminary.
+Students planning to serve in the Lutheran pastoral ministry may receive a Master of Divinity (MDiv), Bachelor of Theology (BTh), Master of Theological Studies (MTS), or Master of Sacred Theology (STM) at the Lutheran Theological Seminary.

 For their 40th anniversary, in 1999, they officially opened their new location on 1302 College Drive, which is adjacent to the main campus of the university.